andrelohmann/silverstripe-dependentdropdownfield/README.md

 A silverstripe dropdown field that has it's options populated via ajax, based on the value of the field it depends on

-##Requirements

-SilverStripe 3
+## Requirements

+Silverstripe 3.2.x

 ##Usage

 TODO!

 ### Notice
- * After each Update, set the new Tag
+This repository uses the git flow paradigm.
+After each release cycle, do not forget to push tags, master and develop to the remote origin
 ```
-git tag -a v1.2.3.4 -m 'Version 1.2.3.4'
+git push --tags
+git push origin develop
-git push -u origin v1.2.3.4
+git push origin master
 ```
- * Also update the requirements in andrelohmann/silverstripe-apptemplate